 The third opportunity, which flows from Naga's identification as a regional center in the Philippine physical framework plan, are three major transportation projects discussed above.
-These are the Quezon-Bicol Expressway project (QBEx), the Naga Airport Development Project, and the Bicol Railways modernization.
+These are the South Luzon Expressway Toll Road 5 (SLEX-TR5, formerly the Quezon-Bicol Expressway project or QBEx), the Naga Airport Development Project, and the Bicol Railways modernization.
 Once realized, these road, air and rail projects will dramatically improve access to the city and address its current weakness.

-Finally, there is the opportunity to adopt a risk-sensitive and sustainable development-oriented CLUP and Zoning Ordinance that can better guide the city's development over the next 15 years.
+Finally, there is the opportunity to adopt a risk-sensitive and sustainable developmentoriented CLUP and Zoning Ordinance that can better guide the city's development over the next 10 years.